MachopCodes/covent-demo/README.md

 ## Running the Application

-To run the FastAPI application locally, use the following command:
+To run the FastAPI application locally, use the following command in the backend directoryhg:
 ```bash
 uvicorn app.main:app --reload
 ```